-This is one of the most popular hiking trails in the Keweenaw.
+This sanctuary, protected by the Michigan Nature Association, is one of the most popular hiking and snowshoeing in the Keweenaw.
 Located 2.5 miles south of Copper Harbor, this trail system is a great way to spend an afternoon.
 The trails consist of 2 loops; the Memorial and the Cathedral.
 Some of the trees are so big that 2 people can’t touch hands around one!
 There are numerous unusual plants and flowers as well as countless mushrooms to find.
 Pack a lunch and enjoy the grandeur and quiet of one of Michigan’s last stands of old growth white pine.
 Trails are narrow and hilly in spots and there are many roots to navigate.

-The Nature Conservancy has preserved a beautiful and geologically interesting area here.
-It is a superb hike through thick woods and along Lake Superior shoreline.
+This preserve, protected by the Nature Conservancy, is a beautiful and geologically interesting area.
+It is a short walk through the woods emerging along the Lake Superior shoreline.
 Horseshoe is located a couple miles east of Copper Harbor on the same shoreline.
 There is a large basalt outcropping that allows a great vista for viewing Lake Superior.
-The woodland birds are abundant including the Hermit Thrush whose beautiful song can be enjoyed nightly in summer.
+The woodland birds are abundant with many nesting warblers and other songbirds.
+Bald eagles are often seen soaring along the shoreline while Common Loons pass by.
+In the evenings, enjoy the Hermit Thrush whose beautiful song can be heard nightly in summer.